IBM/kar/docs/KAR.md

 # KAR Programming Model

-KAR makes is possible to construct scalable, fault-tolerant, cloud-native application by building networks of loosely coupled application components.
+KAR makes is possible to construct scalable, fault-tolerant, cloud-native applications by building networks of loosely coupled application components.
 These components implement microservices and actors.
 They communicate over Kafka and persist state in Redis.